jacksund/simmate/tutorials/02_ Run_a_workflow.md

 0.500000 0.500000 0.500000 Cl
 ```
 3. View a list of all workflows available with `simmate workflows list-all`
-4. View the settings used for the `relaxation_mit` workflow with `simmate workflows show-config relaxation_mit`
+4. View the settings used for the `energy_mit` workflow with `simmate workflows show-config energy_mit`
-5. View the input files with `simmate workflows setup-only relaxation_mit POSCAR`
+5. View the input files with `simmate workflows setup-only energy_mit POSCAR`
-7. Run a workflow with `simmate workflows run relaxation_mit POSCAR` (run = configure + schedule + execute + save)
+7. Run a workflow with `simmate workflows run energy_mit POSCAR` (run = configure + schedule + execute + save)

-8. Start the simmate test server with `simmate run-server`
-9. You can now view the web UI at http://127.0.0.1:8000/
-10. In the web UI, navigate to `calculations` --> `relaxations` --> `EMT` to view our results
+> :warning: The website interface isn't ready yet, so you'll have to manually go through the files to see the results.
+You can still move on to the other tutorials, which will show you how to see the results with python.

 <br/><br/>